 How do I sign up & how much does it cost?

 Once you decide that this program is right for your family and you speak with our Group Scoutmaster, we encourage you to see our “Getting Started” guide for next steps!

 What gear does my scout need to participate?

 All scouts will be expected to have a uniform shirt and hat that they wear to all meetings.
 That said, scouts do not need a uniform to start attending meetings.
 You can download the New Member Guidebook which has information on the various uniform requirements as well as images for badge placement on the uniform shirts/hats.
 To start, all we ask is that all scouts show up to all meetings wearing close toed shoes – we’re an outdoor group and proper footwear is a must!

 What kinds of things will my scout be doing?

 Basically, we’re teaching traditional outdoor skills appropriate for each age section and doing community service while building self-esteem, citizenship, leadership and group social skills.

 Environmental stewardship is critical to our curriculum, teaching the value of always leaving a place better than we found it.
 We think of this as ‘fun with a purpose.’
 We spend a lot of time outdoors in all kinds of weather and have a high level of physical activity.

 Scouts and families should take precautions against tick bites and tick-borne diseases, chiggers, mosquitoes and sun exposure and be prepared for wind, rain, heat, cold, etc. You can see images of the diverse activities of our group on our Facebook page.
-Events and activities will be communicated about at meetings, through e-mail, and also using the TroopTrack group management software system.
-Depending on your e-mail program, messages from TroopTrack may land in your Junk Mail, Spam, or Updates Folder.
-You may need to mark the messages as “not junk” or a similar designation.
+Events and activities will be communicated about at meetings, through email, and through our group newsletter.
+We strongly encourage you to enroll in our group newsletter, which can be done here.